 Wensveen, J.G.
 “Roxana”.
 The Sands of Time.
 Owing Mills, Maryland: National Library of Poetry, 1997.
 17

-iPOP is an innovative education and training model that provides: affordability and accessibility, STEM leadership, world-changing research, and transformative education.
+iPOP™ is an innovative education, training, and research model that provides: affordability and accessibility, STEM leadership, world-changing research, and transformative education.

 Purdue Research Park Aerospace District